abhibhonsle234/handson-ml2/README.md

 #### Reading the second edition of the book which i really liked for its first edition.
+The objective is to revisit and revise all key concepts from scratch and learn some new ones too.
 I may skip over some content that i can recall easily.
 Will be pushing my excercise solutions and other implementations in this forked repo in the folder - **Chapterwise Solutions**

 ##### Original readme ->
 ----------------------------------------------------------------------------------------------------------------------------------------------------------